-During the Reporting Period, the Chair of the Board was Mr Winton Willesee up to 15 September 2022, who is considered to be independent, and is not the CEO.
-From 15 September 2022 the Chair of the Board was Russell Baskerville, who is considered to be independent, and is not the CEO.
+During the Reporting Period, the Chair of the Board was Russell Baskerville, who is considered to be independent, and is not the CEO.

 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as a director effectively.